-The U.S. $20 Saint-Gaudens Gold Double Eagles are coins of mystery and intrigue.
+The U.S. 1933 $20 Saint-Gaudens Gold Double Eagles are coins of mystery and intrigue.
 They were never officially released by the United States Mint and all of them were supposedly melted.
-However, a few of them were circulating in the underground rare coin market.
+However, a few of them escaped the mint and were circulating in the underground rare coin market.
 The government confiscated several of them, and only one is legal to own.

 The 1933 Gold Double Eagle was Never Officially Issued